Home

 Ventilation

-Often overlooked in the planning stage but vital in order to be granted building regulations approval.
+Often overlooked in the planning stage but vital in order to be granted approval.
 Achieving the criteria should be routine for your builder but the main points are that the ridge vents (5mm gap) must be positioned to ventilate the loft conversion above ceiling level.

 To prevent condensation from a vapour check layer should be installed at ceiling level.